 As part of a larger strategy for improving and expanding facilities for graduate education, the School of Biblical and Theological Studies is moving to the fifth floor of the Billy Graham Center.
 Further, the Provost is working with the Academic Affairs Committee to provide the Trustees with a regular report and review of graduate education.

 The administration is also moving forward with a comprehensive plan to strengthen faculty governance for graduate education, as drafted by the Graduate Restructuring Task Force.
 Such a plan is needed before any further consideration could be given to expanding the Graduate School.
 To ensure that it coheres with the mission of the College and clarifies the vision of graduate education, the plan must:

 - Go through an approval process that includes broad collaboration with the full graduate faculty.

 - Provide strong leadership through a dean whose primary responsibility is to oversee graduate education.

 - Remain grounded in Wheaton’s strengths as a liberal arts institution, yet affirm advanced degree programs as a legitimate complement to a liberal arts program.

 - Place primary attention for vision-setting and marketing at the level of individual or thematic clusters of programs.

 - Provide sufficient horizontal integration to maintain academic excellence across programs and foster the spiritual and material welfare of our students.
-Improving these elements of the graduate student experience may include addressing tuition costs; increasing financial aid opportunities in order to decrease student debt load; and enhancing and developing programs that take into consideration the unique needs of graduate students (health care, career services, parking, housing, meal plans).
+Improving these elements of the graduate student experience may include addressing tuition costs; increasing financial aid opportunities in order to decrease student debt load; and enhancing and developing programs that take into consideration the unique needs of graduate students (health care, vocation and career, parking, housing, meal plans).